Winter Series 2020

-The festivities begin with Mass at 6:30pm followed by a potluck dinner social in the parish school.
-Fr.
-Chris Lapp will be celebrating Mass.
+The festivities begin with Mass at 6:30pm followed by a potluck dinner social in the parish hall.
 For dinner, Cajun main course options will be provided from Yats.
 If you can, bring a side dish to share and your favorite beverage, but don't let that stop you from coming.
-Drop off food before Mass at the parish school (right next to the church on W 3rd Street).
+Drop off food before Mass at the parish hall (below the church).

-Mardi Gras Directions: Mass will take place in St. Joseph Church, located at 225 S Mill Street in Mishawaka.
-The party will take place in the parish school, located at 230 S Spring Street.
-Use the entrances for the church and the school that face W 3rd Street.
-Park in the nearby lots on 3rd Street or Spring Street.
+Mardi Gras Directions: Mass will take place in St. Joseph Church, located at 226 N Hill St in South Bend.
+The party will take place in the parish hall, located directly underneath the church.

 Questions: Sean Allen – email@example.com or 858-354-9006